Omaha archbishop offers encouragement to health care workers

 He added that the “very professional” work being done by CHI Health staffers is critical to helping patients and their families deal with feelings of isolation and loss.
 He then invoked a special blessing for the staff and sprinkled holy water.

 Afterward, Lucas said he has stayed busy attending meetings via the Zoom app.
-He also has been making videos to be shared with Catholic school teachers.
+He also has been making videos to be shared with teachers in Catholic schools.

 “We know that the teachers are working really hard,” he said.
 “But they are working without the joy of being with their students, and that is so hard for them.”